Xylambda/toydiff/README.md

 dq_dx, dq_dy = q.backward(incoming_grad=df_dq)
 ```

-You can also work with NumPy arrays (most of the time):
+You can also work with NumPy arrays (most of the time because operations are
+element-wise).
 ```python
 import numpy as np
 from toydiff.ops import Sin, Cos